 Boat fishing will not be permitted within 50m of any bank where bank anglers are present; bank anglers will take priority.

-Only lure or dead bait fishing is permitted at Llandegfedd.
+Only lure, Fly or dead bait fishing is permitted at Llandegfedd.
 Fresh Water dead baits must be blast frozen and trout baits are not permitted.
 Marine dead baits bay be used fresh or frozen.

 Fishing for pike only is permitted; all other fish species must be returned alive immediately.
 No fishing will be permitted for other species on pike permits.

 A maximum of two rods per person can be used irrespective of the number of rod licences held by an individual.